top of page

 Our Focus

-Alzheimer’s disease is among the most prevalent illnesses worldwide.
+Neurological disorders are among the most prevalent illnesses worldwide, particularly as the global population is living longer and aging.
 A lack of accessible and reliable diagnostics is hindering diagnosis and treatment.

 sunbird-bio-manufacturing-1405788565.jpg